Learn more about ActiveChristianity, or explore our theme pages for more

 There are many stories of people being baptized in the Bible.
-But what is the purpose of baptism and what is its significance for our Christian life?
+But what is the purpose of Christian baptism and what is its significance for your Christian life?

-The Bible first mentions baptism in its accounts of John the Baptist.
-This was under the old covenant, when baptism was for the remission of sins.
-“I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I … He will baptize you with the Holy Spirit and fire.”
+The Bible first mentions Christian baptism in its accounts of John the Baptist.
+The baptism of John was for the remission (forgiveness) of sins.
+“I indeed baptize you with water unto repentance but He who is coming after me is mightier than I … He will baptize you with the Holy Spirit and fire.”
 Matthew 3:11.
-With the establishment of the new covenant, because of the death of Jesus on the cross, baptism is now about more than the forgiveness of sins—it is a covenant to live the life of a disciple before God.
+With the establishment of the new covenant, because of the death of Jesus on the cross, baptism is now about more than the forgiveness of sins—it is a covenant to live the life of abefore God.

-Peter compares baptism to the flood in Noah’s time.
-1 Peter 3:18-21.
+Peter compares baptism to the flood in Noah’s time. “… He went and preached to the spirits in prison, who formerly were disobedient, when once the Divine longsuffering waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight souls, were saved through water.
+There is also an antitype which now saves us – baptism (not the removal of the filth of the, but the answer of a good conscience toward God), through the resurrection of Jesus Christ …” 1 Peter 3:18-21.
 The Bible says of Noah’s time: “Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.”
 Genesis 6:5.
 Just as the waters of the flood put an end to this evil in the Old Testament, baptism represents an end to living a self-centered life of doing my own will and beginning a new life of doing the will of God in the New Testament.

-A person who has made a lifetime commitment to follow Jesus, obey the Word of God and live a new life is a candidate to be baptized.
-Such ones are repentant and want to be free from their sin.
+If you have made a lifetime commitment to follow Jesus, obey the Word of God and live a new life you are a candidate to be baptized.
+You are repentant and want to be free from their sin.